thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 \page goto-program-transformations Goto Program Transformations

-TODO:
-- Add link for each pass to the function that implements it.
-- Add to each title the name of the function that implements it.
-- Add link points and cross-linking
-- Fix consistency of Removal/Remove etc.

 ## Core Transformation Passes

 This section lists the transformation passes that must have been applied for the